eosnetworkfoundation/grant-framework/applications/EOSHub.md

 > Please include here:

 - how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in relation to it.
+- the team's long-term plans and intentions about it.

 ## Additional Information